marsbroshok/mlops-labs/Lab-11-KFP-CAIP/README.md

 ```
 ## Lab Exercises
 ### Exercise 1  - Experimentation in AI Platform Notebooks
+In this exercise, you work in a Jupyter notebook to explore the data, prepare data extraction routines, and experiment with training and hyperparameter tuning code.

 1. Clone this repo in the `home` folder of your **AI Platform Notebooks** instance.
 ```
 cd /home